NEVSTOP-LAB/Communicable-State-Machine/README.md

     "-@" stands for sync state.
 Current JKISM will wait until the state is finished.
             - if "Main" named JKISM does not exist, "Target Error" will occur.
-            - if "Main" named JKISM is in another sync remote state, "Target Buzy Error" will occur.
+            - if "Main" named JKISM is in another sync remote state, "Target Busy Error" will occur.
             - if "Main" named JKISM could not finish the state in time, "Target Timeout Error" will occur.
             - if everything is right.
 "Response" will occur with Argument back from "Main" named JKISM.